pauldmccarthy/fsleyes/userdoc/ic_classification.rst

 The file format comprises three sections:

-- The first line of the file contains the name of the MELODIC directory which the label file corresponds to.
+- The first line of the file contains the name of the MELODIC directory which the label file corresponds to (specified as a path relative to the location of the label file).

 - Then, one line is present for each component.
 Each component line contains the following, separated by commas: